PlayboyPrime/ModalMod/Explanations.md

-If replyToinIeraction.message is not empty, the bot will send the reply to the submit interaction.
+If replyToinIeraction.message is not empty, the bot will send a reply to the submit interaction.

 ephemeral: If true, only the Modal author can see the reply.